adrianjhpc/cirrus-website/access/instant.md

 [Open Access calls](noa.html).
 An extension will only be granted in exceptional cases.

+**Note:** Only research in EPSRC remit is eligible for Cirrus Instant Access.

-Only one Instant Access project is available to each person.
+**Note:** Only one Instant Access project is available to each person.

 Application Proceedure
 ----------------------